ositaka/soul-healing-decapcms/data/page/home.md

       Remember that individual experiences can vary, and the specific benefits of a trance healing session may differ from person to person.
 It's essential to approach each session with an open heart and an understanding that healing is a unique and personal journey.
     image: /images/5e31baee-2644-407b-b507-ce6716abdefe.jpeg
+  - type: section_repeatable_content
+    section_type: section_repeatable_content
+    main_menu:
+      show: true
+      name: The Healing Hour
+    title: The Healing Hour
+    items:
+      - title: "Present Healing "
+        text: Present healing, also referred to as in-person healing, is a form of healing that occurs when the healer and client are physically present in the same location.
+        image: /images/roos_two_persons_sitting_channeling_healing_golden_light_c4ba8935-207a-4d9c-80f3-0b811e399004.png
+        link: individual
+      - title: "Distant Healing "
+        text: Distance healing, similar to absent healing, is a method of healing that can be conducted without the client and healer being physically present in the same location.
+        image: /images/roos_no_prompt_a8088f14-d7ae-4c3a-b3b0-7999588abe5f.png
+        link: group
+      - title: "Absent Healing "
+        text: Absent healing, also known as distant or remote healing, is a powerful practice that transcends physical boundaries to provide healing and support to individuals who are not in the immediate presence of the healer.
+        link: absent-healing
+        image: /images/0234da20-ade9-4360-bba2-aa20fb2de9ab.jpeg
+  - type: text_image
+    section_type: text_image
+    main_menu:
+      show: true
+      name: About Tiago
+    title: "About Tiago "
+    text: >-
+      Tiago Araújo is an intuitive facilitator of healing whose synergy comes from various modalities of energy healing.
+He is a channel for Divine connection from the centre of the heart, the place of unconditional love and Divine light.

+      Tiago works with individuals and groups to help them unlock their inner wisdom, and ignite their inner light.
+He firmly believes that everyone has the power to heal themselves and that his role is simply to facilitate and support you on your journey.
+Tiago’s approach is rooted in love, compassion, and acceptance.
+    image: /images/roos_no_prompt_6b9fa1d5-21f7-4f2e-9079-6243795f68bf.png
   - type: testimonials
     section_type: testimonials
     main_menu: